-- Sophos Anti-virus protection is in place - An External Vulnerability Scan is run and any vulnerabilities are addressed where possible. - Staff permissions in Management Information Systems is appropriate and reviewed regularly. - Past staff and students accounts are disabled on leaving the college. - Regular automatically enforced password changes are implemented to all staff each half term. - Two factor authentication for Office 365 and iSams is in place. - Updates are actioned promptly across the network to include: - Sophos XG Firewall - Netscaler - Windows patching - o Veeam - o Fast Vue - Synology - o Nimble - iLO - Staff are advised to ensure that their passwords are not easily guessable and are kept secure. - USB sticks are not to be used on the network One Drive is preferred to prevent virus infection - All staff have been trained using the following link: https://youtu.be/pP2VKWSagE0 - Staff ipads are set to six digit pin entry and that the lock screen engages quickly for safety. iPads are not left accessible to students or other staff. - That you refrain from ticking the box in iSams to ensure that the verification code is saved for 7 days. - Lock screen on PCs are actioned when staff leave their desks.
-Staff room PCs are logged out after use. - Encryption of sensitive business documents are in place. - Staff are on alert for suspicious phishing emails. - Cyber attack insurance protection is in place.
+- Anti-virus protection is in place. - An External Vulnerability Scan is run on a periodic basis and any vulnerabilities are addressed where possible. - Staff permissions in Management Information Systems are appropriate and reviewed regularly. - Past staff and students accounts are disabled upon leaving the college. - Regular automatically enforced password changes are implemented to all staff periodically. - Two factor authentication is enabled for all cloud-based systems. - Updates are actioned promptly across the network to include but not limited to: - o Firewalls - Desktop Computers & Operating Systems - o Backup Software - Filtering and Monitoring Software - o Data Storage - o Server Infrastructure - Staff are advised to ensure that their passwords are complex, meet password complexity requirements and are kept secure. - USB sticks are not to be used on the network One Drive is preferred to prevent virus infection and potential data leaks. - All staff are trained using the following link: https://youtu.be/pP2VKWSagE0 - Staff iPads are set to six-digit pin entries and the lock screen engages quickly for safety. iPads are not left accessible to students or other staff. - Staff refrain from ticking any boxes in systems to ensure that verification codes are saved for several days.

+- Lock screens on PCs are actioned when staff leave their desks.
+Staff room PCs are logged out after use. - Encryption of sensitive business documents is in place. - Staff have been trained and are on alert for suspicious phishing emails. - Cyber-attack insurance protection is in place with CFC Underwriting Limited.